 BA History of Art, MA Cultural Studies (University of Leeds)

-My doctoral project examines the figure of ‘the girl’ in the moving image and feminist philosophy.
-It focuses on audio-visual work by Chantal Akerman and Eija-Liisa Ahtila and the philosophy of Simone de Beauvoir and Luce Irigaray.
+My doctoral project examines theories of ‘the girl’ and the moving image in reference to films and artworks by Chantal Akerman and Eija-Liisa Ahtila and the philosophy of Simone de Beauvoir and Luce Irigaray.

 Visual culture, Film theory/philosophy; feminist theory; sexual difference; experimental film and video practices; representations of the body;